Our History

 Kitchen Dog Theater Company (KDT) was founded in 1990 by five graduates of the MFA Theater Program at Southern Methodist University (SMU).
 The co-founders' decision to remain in Dallas and form an ensemble theater company represented their commitment to enhancing and broadening the artistic canvas of the community.
 An extension of the common vocabulary and vision of artistic integrity forged while at SMU, Kitchen Dog Theater dedicated itself to creating theater which asks difficult questions and challenges the beliefs and assumptions of the artist and the audience.
 For KDT, exploring the limits of the actors' physical, mental, and spiritual development was, and is, indelibly linked to stretching and transforming the individual and worldview of the audience.

 In the attic of a downtown coffeehouse, KDT debuted in 1991 with a critically acclaimed, sold-out run of Maria Irene Fornes' MUD.
 Undaunted by shoestring budgets and a lack of rehearsal and performance space, KDT avidly pursued its mission to create a theater integral to the Dallas community and its artists.
-In the fall of 1994, KDT moved into the the McKinney Avenue Contemporary (The MAC), and remained there through the 2014-2015 Season.
-KDT moved to The Green Zone temporarily for the 2015-2016 season, and has recently relocated to Trinity River Arts Center (TRAC) at 2600 North Stemmons Freeway, Suite #180, Dallas, TX 75207.
+In the fall of 1994, KDT moved into the the McKinney Avenue Contemporary (The MAC).
+In 2015, after a 20-year tenure as the resident theater at The MAC, Kitchen Dog initiated a capital campaign for a permanent home for the company and in October 2016 KDT purchased a 10,000 SF property in the northern Design District.
+KDT paid off the loan for purchase in 2020 and plans to complete renovations to add a black box theater and studio theater/rehearsal hall in 2025.
+Once completed, KDT's permanent home will lower occupancy overhead, generate new revenue streams, and allow for expanded artistic and educational programming.
+KDT is one of only four theaters in Dallas that owns their own space.

 Kitchen Dog Theater impacts the development of new works both locally and nationally.
 KDT is a founding member of the National New Play Network (NNPN), an alliance of 122 professional core member theaters nationally recognized for championing new work and creating leading-edge new play programs.
 Now in its 22nd year, KDT’s New Works Festival (NWF) is the longest running event of its kind in Texas and has showcased 141 staged readings of new, unproduced plays selected from up to 1000 annual submissions.
 Diverse on stage and behind the scenes, both culturally and stylistically, the Festival has given voice to some of the world’s best playwrights in various stages of their careers.
 KDT has produced 30 world premieres and this season’s A History of the Life wand Voyages of Christopher Columbus by Washington Irving will be KDT’s 14th production of a play written by artistic company members, eight of which were company developed.
 KDT has also been a part of the NNPN's flagship “Rolling World Premiere” program twelve times, partnering with prestigious theaters from around the country.
 In the past five years, 86% of mainstage productions were regional or world premieres.